Gaboon viper: Behavior

 Parry (1975) described how this species has a wider range of eye movement than other snakes.
 Along a horizontal plane, eye movement can be maintained even if the head is rotated up or down to an angle of up to 45°.
 If the head is rotated 360°, one eye will tilt up and the other down, depending on the direction of rotation.
 Also, if one eye looks forward, the other looks back, as if both are connected to a fixed position on an axis between them.
 In general, the eyes often flick back and forth in a rapid and jerky manner.
 When asleep, no eye movement occurs and the pupils are strongly contracted.
 The pupils dilate suddenly and eye movement resumes when the animal awakens.

 Feeding

 Because of their large, heavy body size, the adults have no trouble eating prey as large as fully grown rabbits.
 When prey happens by, they strike from any angle.
 They can quickly reposition their fangs if they happen to miss or strike an unsuitable area of their prey.
 Once they strike their prey, they hang on to it with their large fangs rather than letting it go and waiting for it to die.
 This behaviour is very different from that of other species of vipers.
-These snakes feed on a variety of birds, mammals, and amphibians such as doves, guineafowl, francolins, and many different species of rodents, including field mice and rats, as well as hares, rabbits, frogs, and toads.
-More unlikely prey items, such as tree monkeys, the Gambian pouched rat (Cricetomys), the brush-tailed porcupine (Atherurus) and even the small royal antelope (Neotragus) have been reported.
+These snakes feed on a variety of amphibians, mammals, and birds such as doves, guineafowl, and francolins.
+They also hunt many different species of rodent, including field mice and rats, as well as hares and rabbits.
+More unlikely prey items, such as tree monkeys, the Gambian pouched rat, the brush-tailed porcupine, and even the small royal antelope have been reported.